futureisnow/dev.nb-fin/web-content/Action Profile Meteka.md

 When a vote was finally held in the early spring, Baldwin Hills teachers voted overwhelmingly to convert to a pilot school, with 28 of the school’s 29 teachers signing on.

-##An Example of Teacher Leadership
+##An Example of Teacher-Leadership

 Unfortunately, it is all too common for teachers to experience the sense of frustration and powerlessness encountered by Baldwin Hills’ faculty.
+Meteka and her colleagues hope their situation can serve as an inspiration to other teachers in a similar predicament.

-Through effective organizing, Meteka and her colleagues were able to harness these negative emotions and direct them towards a productive push to transform their school
+“It’s all about the organizing,” says Meteka.
+“By setting a positive goal and then connecting with each other, one-on-one, we were able to harness all of these negative emotions and transform them into something productive.”

+Bullard sees another another benefit, too.

+“Now that we were able to accomplish this, we know that we can do the hard work ahead of running a truly great school,” she says.